Sorry, you need to enable JavaScript to visit this website.

 Swish is a wheelchair sports practice session intended to promote inclusion in sport and life.
 Students from year 9, 10, and 11 have the opportunity to experience inclusion through a hands-on fun and sporting activity.
 They will also have the opportunity to process the sporting activity through a life-skills session focussing on inclusion.
 Swish embraces this ideal of inclusion through sport and promotes the values of acceptance, non-discrimination, and human rights by challenging different ability stereotypes.
 The programme provides a space where students can explore, and experience different realities as lived by persons with different abilities through experiential and reflective sessions.

 Aġenzija Żgħażagħ also runs a number of youth cafes for specific target groups who may be vulnerable young people.
-These include the Bridge Youth Café which caters to young people who are on the Autism spectrum, the Youth LGBTI+ for young people with different gender identities and sexual orientations, and the Be youth café for young people with down syndrome.
+These include the LGBTI+ Youth Support Group in collaboration with MGRM, for young people with different gender identities and sexual orientations, and the Be Group, in collaboration with Down Syndrome Association Malta, for young people with down syndrome.

 Funding

-The funding for all the specific programmes for vulnerable young people from The Foundation for Social Welfare Services (FSWS) is approximately 2.4 million euros and Agenzija Zghazagh has a budget of approximately 500,000 euros.
+The funding for all the specific programmes for vulnerable young people from The Foundation for Social Welfare Services (FSWS) is approximately 2.4 million euros and Aġenzija Żgħażagħ has a budget of approximately 500,000 euros.

 Quality assurance